aws-samples/aws-serverless-connect-wallboard/README.md

 ```
 This takes the list of agents from Connect and displays them without you needing to know the names in advanced.
 Make sure that the `First name` and `Last name` attributes for the agent are filled in as these are used in place of the `Text` tag to display the name of the agent.
 If you have more agents than cells available then additional agents are not displayed.
 If you have less agents than cells then the cells are left blank.

 It may not be useful to display the state of agents who are not currently logged into the system.
+Instead you might wish to only display the state of agents that are active.
 ```yaml
 Rows:
   - Row: 1